lbl-srg/obc/specification/source/useCases.rst

 ---------------------------  ---------------------------------------------------
 **Main Flow**                **Action**
 ---------------------------  ---------------------------------------------------
-1                            The user opens in OpenStudio the controls design
+1                            The user opens the controls design tool in OpenStudio
-                             tool.
 ---------------------------  ---------------------------------------------------
 2                            The user opens the HVAC model and building model
                              in the controls design tool.